Verkhnyaya Pyshma: Coat of arms

 The coat of arms of the town is a griffin holding a gold mirror of Venus.
 The griffin is the guard of riches and also the symbol of strength of mind.
 The mirror of Venus represents copper, which is mined in the region.

 Ecology and health issues

 In late July 2007, the town was hit by an outburst of atypical pneumonia, with 200 infected and 170 death cases.
 According to the official information, the infection was caused by Legionella pneumophila virus, which spread through the water supply network.
 However, there was much speculation that biological warfare (similarly to Sverdlovsk anthrax leak in 1979), or the pollution from chemical industry, is responsible for the infection.

+Politics

+At the regional elections held on 18 September 2016, 62,276 voters were included in the voting lists of the Verkhnepyshma City Election Commission.
+24,228 people took part in the elections.

+Voting results for elections to the Regional Duma in the urban district of Verkhnyaya Pyshma in a single electoral district: